Rodtaira/vermatti-mean/README.md

 # Vermatti MEAN Ecommerce
 Ecommerce developed using MEAN

-To run this project you need to have installed at last the last versions of node, npm and mongo.
+To run this project you need to have installed at least the lastest versions of node, npm and mongo.

 Follow these steps,

 git clone https://github.com/Rodtaira/vermatti-mean.git

 Enter the directory of the project with:

 cd vermatti-mean/

 Run the client side with:

 cd client/

 npm start

 Run the server side with:

 cd server/
 node serve

 Ps: Make sure to be running the mongo database with mongod